Best TV series to watch on Netflix right now (June 2020)

 Dead to Me

-Christina Applegate puts in a career-best performance in this brilliantly binge-worthy black comedy from writer Liz Feldman, which became the must-see, most-talked-about Netflix show when it first dropped last year.
+Christina Applegate puts in a career-best performance in brilliantly binge-worthy black come from writer Liz Feldman, which became the must-see, most-talked-about Netflix show when it first dropped last year.

 Here’s the set-up: Jen loses her husband in a hit-and-run accident and is consumed by her loss.
 Against her better judgement she attends a group grief counselling session and begrudgingly starts talking to Judy.
 They bond over mutual loss and quickly become firm friends, turning to each other in their darkest hours, much to Jen’s great surprise.
 However, one of the women is guarding a terrible secret that threatens to upend their friendship and derail both of their lives entirely.
 It’s a touching, funny and addictive exploration of bereavement and female friendship with a gripping, soapy undercurrent that will have you telling yourself that one perennial Netflix lie, “I’ll just watch one more episode before bed.”